cloudnative-pg/plugin-barman-cloud/web/docs/misc.md

 ## Enable the pprof debug server for the sidecar

-You can enable the instance sidecar's pprof debug HTTP server by adding the `--pprof-server` flag to the container's arguments via `.spec.instanceSidecarConfiguration.additionalContainerArgs` in the `ObjectStore` resource.
+You can enable the instance sidecar's pprof debug HTTP server by adding the `--pprof-server=<address>` flag to the container's arguments via `.spec.instanceSidecarConfiguration.additionalContainerArgs`.

-This starts a pprof server on port 6061 inside the Pod.
+Pass a bind address in the form `<host>:<port>` (for example, `0.0.0.0:6061`).
+An empty value disables the server (disabled by default).

 ### Example